timothyfraser/sigma/docs/12_workshop.md

-# Workshop: Multivariate Regression: Modeling Effects of Disaster on Social Capital
+# Multivariate Regression: Modeling Effects of Disaster on Social Capital